Teaching Methodologies

 Georg Wilhelm Friedrich Hegel

 When developing a task description, it is important that teachers test the task themselves.
 I encouraged my team to practically demonstrate how they would approach a task.
+Personally I never proposed an assignment I haven't tested myself, even though I may have reached my own limitations.

 In doing so, it is necessary to concentrate on the essentials and allow experiments without striving for perfection.

 It may sound challenging, but teachers’ perfection is not required.
 Students can learn far more from the teachers’ own difficulties with a task rather perfect mastery.
+Perfection is indeed a hindrance to all development because it presupposes the idea of a finite outcome, but learning is an inherent change.

 Students embrace this method and want to see more of it.
-It also supports student productivity and time management.

 What is clear is that the traditional master-apprentice relationship still has its merits.
 It also keeps teachers' skills updated and fresh.
 Personally, I have learned a lot from practicing this method and continue to learn through demonstration.